 When visiting Sudbury, Ontario with two kids under five years old, when the temperature is well below freezing, hotel criteria is specific.
 There must be an indoor pool.
 There must be food readily available.
 There must not be a long walk from the parking area.
 The attractions must be easy to get to.
-Sudbury Radisson has all that.

 Sudbury Radisson Hotel

 Located at 85 Ste.
 Anne Road, on the northern edge of downtown Sudbury, Ontario, the Sudbury Radisson Hotel is attached to the Rainbow Centre, a shopping centre, movie theatre and office building.
 The hotel is home to the city’s largest indoor pool with the city’s not largest hot tub right beside it.

 There are 147 rooms in this hotel with free wi-fi available throughout the building.
 The onsite restaurant, Pesto’s Italian Eatery & Saloon is open for breakfast, lunch and dinner.
 There are even pet-friendly rooms available with an additional fee.

 Parking is interesting.
 There is an impossibly small number of spots in the front of the hotel, that can be a cause of stress for guests.
 Parking anywhere in downtown Sudbury comes with a fee – it’s just one of those cities.